signature-opensource/CK-Configuration/CK.Configuration/ConfigurationSection/README.md

 ## The path/key ambiguity.
-We use `path` instead of `key` parameter name to remind you that a relative path is always available in the conffiguration API to address sub sections.
+We use `path` instead of `key` parameter name to remind you that a relative path is always available in the configuration API (like the helpers describe below) to address sub sections.

+When `key` is used, it is only a key (no ':' separator in it) like in `static bool MutableSection.IsValidKey( ReadOnlySpan<char> sKey )`.

 ## The non existing section issue and the "default configuration".
 A configuration section may not `Exists()`: it has no value nor children.